mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_glean_v1/README.md

 SERP's comes from `mozdata.firefox_desktop.serp_events`, read by `serp_base`, which every other SERP CTE reads in turn.
 The `mozdata` view rather than `serp_events_v2` because `serp_events_v2` does not carry the aggregated fields such as `num_ads_visible`; the view adds those and drops only `engagements` and `component_impressions`, so it is a superset of what any SERP CTE needs.

 `serp_base` resolves the three grain keys once and passes the rest of the row through with `select * except (glean_client_id, partner_code, sap_source)`.
-The excluded set is the raw form of each resolved key, dropped so that no consumer can key on it by accident — which would produce exactly the silent join miss this CTE exists to prevent. `partner_code` would have to go regardless, since the derived column reuses the source name and leaving both makes every downstream reference ambiguous; BigQuery enforces that one case, and the other two are the same hazard hidden only by the names differing. `search_engine` stays, because `normalize_search_engine` collapses many raw strings into buckets, making the raw engine a different fact rather than the same fact in another spelling.
+The excluded set is the raw form of each resolved key, dropped so that no consumer can key on it by accident — which would produce exactly the silent join miss this CTE exists to prevent. `partner_code` would have to go regardless, since the derived column reuses the source name and leaving both makes every downstream reference ambiguous; BigQuery enforces that one case, and the other two are the same hazard hidden only by the names differing. `search_engine` stays, because `normalize_search_engine_glean` collapses many raw strings into buckets, making the raw engine a different fact rather than the same fact in another spelling.
 Every SERP CTE after the base then selects the keys as plain columns, which is what makes them impossible to drift apart.

-The engine is normalized on both sides through `udf.normalize_search_engine`.
+The engine is normalized on both sides through `udf.normalize_search_engine_glean`.
 On the SAP side the input is `provider_id`, except where `provider_id` is `other`, in which case `provider_name` is normalized instead.
 On the SERP side the input is `search_engine`.

 `sap_base` also projects those two raw extras as `sap_provider_id` and `sap_provider_name`, and they reach the output under those names, so a consumer can see what the engine `case` collapsed — in particular which provider an `other` row actually was.
 They are prefixed at `sap_base` rather than at the join, which is the one departure from the prefix convention described below: by `join_sources_cte` the name `provider_id` already means the SERP normalized engine, so an unprefixed SAP `provider_id` would collide with it.
 There is no SERP counterpart to coalesce with, because SERP carries a single provider extra that `serp_base` normalizes into `provider_id` and does not keep raw.